 Submersible Aquarium Heaters

-- Usually rod shaped and placed entirely beneath the water, usually vertically or horizontally
+- They usually are rod-shaped and placed entirely beneath the water, usually vertically or horizontally

 - Efficient and can quickly heat water